Elakkiya16/BITSF459_Computer_Vision/Lab7_Task_Sheet.md

 - **🧠 Mini Analysis:**
   If the reconstruction looks **flattened**, what does that indicate about the **camera baseline** or **calibration**?

+## 🎨 Stage 6 (Open Creativity Challenge)

+Push your creativity beyond the basic reconstruction!

+Choose **any one** of the following mini-challenges (or invent your own) and implement it in your notebook.

+### 💡 Option A: Visual Story
+Create a **rotating 3-D visualization** of your reconstructed points using Matplotlib’s animation tools or Plotly.
+> Hint: Try rotating the viewpoint to simulate a camera orbit.

+### ⚙️ Option B: Precision Tweaker
+Experiment with **different detectors** (e.g., ORB, AKAZE) and compare their reconstruction quality.
+> Question: Which detector produced the most stable 3-D structure, and why?

+### 🌍 Option C: Depth Colorizer
+Map the reconstructed 3-D points by their **depth (Z-value)** and color them using a heatmap palette.
+> Hint: Use `ax.scatter(x, y, z, c=z, cmap='viridis')`.

+### 🧠 Option D: Custom Innovation
+Design any small twist or extension — e.g., adding a third view, plotting camera frustums, or using your own captured scene.
+> Briefly explain what you changed and what you observed.

+**Deliverable:**
+- Add one extra output file (e.g., `creative_output.png` or `depth_animation.mp4`)
+- Write 3–5 lines in your README explaining your creative experiment.

+**Marks:** 🎖️ *Up to +3 Bonus for originality and insight.*
 ## 🧠 Quick Reflection

 - Why do **SIFT features** remain stable across multiple images?